ShemYu/ShemYu/README.md

 ### � Neural Link (AI Highlight)

-> **Shem Yu: ML Engineer & Team Lead**
+> **Professional Highlight:**

-Leading innovation in Applied AI, I specialize in architecting sophisticated multi-agent systems and developing adaptive LLM-driven automation.
-I've successfully delivered enterprise-scale projects like DOGI and GAIA, deploying autonomous reasoning on AWS/Databricks.
-My expertise spans Generative AI, Cloud Infrastructure, and Data Engineering, focusing on building robust, scalable solutions that drive intelligent workflows.
+Shem Yu is a results-driven ML Engineer and Team Lead with a passion for pushing the boundaries of applied AI.
+He specializes in architecting and deploying sophisticated multi-agent systems and adaptive workflows, driving enterprise-scale automation.
+Shem's recent leadership on projects like DOGI and GAIA showcases his expertise in building autonomous reasoning systems on cloud platforms, delivering tangible value through Generative AI and LLM-based solutions. 🚀

 ### 🛠 Tech Stack